 Early-to-mid 18th c.
 Bronze with enameled cloisonné; lively sculpted bronze Fu-dogs and dragon heads.
 7.5″h, 8″ w, 3″ d.

 This incense burner is rare.
 It is made of bronze and has an insert of cloisonné panel on opposite sides of the body.
-The burner is distinguished by a metal domed-lid topped by a big, superbly sculpted fierce-looking bronze lion-dog or Fu-dog (protector of the deity, Fu) perched on a sea of openwork clouds that take on the shape of the “lingzhi” (the sacred fungus symbolizing longevity and immortality), two equally lively small Fu-dogs climbing the sides as handles, and four dragon heads as legs.
+The burner is distinguished by a metal domed-lid topped by a big, superbly sculpted fierce-looking bronze Fu-dog perched on a sea of openwork clouds that take on the shape of the “lingzhi” (the sacred fungus symbolizing longevity and immortality), two equally lively small Fu-dogs climbing the sides as handles, and four dragon heads as legs.
 The Fu-dog is the protector of the god Fu, and the emblem of valor and energy.

 The long sides of the rectangular box have inserts of cloisonné panels decorated with scenes of flowers and birds.
 One panel shows a phoenix perched on a paulownia tree (once known in China as The Princess Tree as it takes on the name of a past Russian princess), and the other panel a crane flying towards a peony bush.
 These are emblems of nobility.
 The light blue cloisonné enamel surface has a matte finish and shows tiny dark pits which are caused by gas escaping from the bronze during firing.
 This is a characteristic of early enamelware when the technique of firing was not perfected.
-Inside the box are two short wood rods stretching half way up the sides, probably for the purpose of holding up a dish of incense for worship.
+Inside the box are two short wood rods stretching half way up the sides, probably for the purpose of holding up a dish of incense.